 Taking this approach is far superior to taking 1 supplement and will seriously help reduce the symptoms of hypothyroidism.

-This combination of supplements will also be effective in helping with weight loss and increasing energy levels (both problems thyroid patients tend to suffer from as well).
+This combination of supplements will also be effective in helping with weight loss and increased energy levels (both problems thyroid patients tend to suffer from as well).

 Now I want to hear from you: